renegade-fi/renegade-docs/docs.renegade.fi/docs/basic-concepts/dark-pool-explainer.md

 ## Dark Pools in Crypto

-Lit order books are often worse environments for traders, particlarly whale traders who are moving large size.
+Lit order books are often worse environments for traders, particularly whale traders who are moving large size.
 In the context of decentralized crypto exchanges, however, the whale trade problem is even worse.
 Not only do current DEXes leak the current state of the order book, but they **leak all possible